Profit and loss account

 Net profit = EBT - taxes

-- Earnings paid back to shareholders; there are firms that do not pay dividends (as Amazon) or firms that pay a lot of dividends (as Microsoft).
-Retained earnings = what's left after paying everyone else.
-Net income, BOTTOM LINE.
+Eventually = depends on the industry, on the firm, etc. Earnings paid back to shareholders; there are firms that do not pay dividends (as Amazon) or firms that pay a lot of dividends (as Microsoft).

 - Customers, send revenues

-- Suppliers, ask cost off materials
+- Suppliers, ask cost of materials

 - Employees, to assemble raw materials